What is Big Car Collaborative?

 Connected — help people feel connected to their community and to others, as well as to art and cultural offerings in our city

-Healthy — support healthier by offering physical aspects of life like relaxing, playing, walking and cycling
+Healthy — offer support for improving physical aspects of life like relaxing, playing, walking and cycling

 Happy — provide comfortable, social, positive, playful, and fun activities, brightening the lives of people in big and small ways